LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNStepper_FullRhs(SUNStepper stepper, sunrealtype t, N_Vector v, N_Vector f)
+.. c:function:: SUNErrCode SUNStepper_FullRhs(SUNStepper stepper, sunrealtype t, N_Vector v, N_Vector f, SUNFullRhsMode mode)

    This function computes the full right-hand side function of the ODE, :math:`f(t, v) + r(t)` in :eq:`SUNStepper_IVP` for a given value of the